How to Calculate Raise Percentage

 • 2.Before a negotiation — Know exactly what 5%, 7%, or 10% means in dollars so you can make a concrete ask.

-• 3.Comparing job offers — Convert different salary figures to percentage increases from your current pay to compare apples to apples.
+• 3.Comparing job offers — Convert different salary figures to percentage increases from your current pay.
+Our salary comparison calculator lets you compare two offers side by side.

-• 4.Checking against inflation — If your raise percentage is below the CPI rate (~3.2% in 2026), your purchasing power is actually shrinking despite the higher number on your paycheck.
+• 4.Checking against inflation — If your raise percentage is below the CPI rate (~3.3% as of March 2026), your purchasing power is actually shrinking.
+See how raises compound over multiple years to understand the long-term impact.

 Try the Raise Percentage Calculator